Annual monitoring

 If your information is not sent to us within 10 weeks of the deadline date the charity will be shown as defaulting on the Scottish Charity Register.
 This means the charity has defaulted on the legal requirement to provide OSCR with annual reports and accounts, which is a breach of the charity trustees’ duties.
 This is misconduct and we have powers take action against charity trustees where appropriate and proportionate.

 Without this information there's no evidence to show OSCR and others that you are carrying out activities and providing public benefit.
-This means there is no evidence that your charity is meeting the charity test and ultimately charity status can be removed.
+If a charity fails to submit accounts to us then we have the power to remove the charity from the Register under section 45A of the Charities and Trustee Investment (Scotland) Act 2005.

 In general, if a charity does nothing for a prolonged period, it is unlikely to be providing public benefit, and this may result in it failing the charity test.
 There are some exceptions where this principle does not apply.
 We call these ‘inactive charities’.